Cove honors MLK with march and more

-The Bible Way Ministry Baptist church hosted this year’s Dr. Martin Luther King Jr. birthday celebration sponsored by the Copperas Cove MLK Commemoration Committee.
+The Bible Way Ministry Baptist church hosted this year’s King birthday celebration hosted by the Copperas Cove MLK Commemoration Committee.

-This year’s theme for the annual celebration: “Standing for Truth, Justice and Equality.”
+This year’s theme for the annual celebration was “Standing for Truth, Justice and Equality.”

-The annual Martin Luther King birthday celebration was kicked off with a less than a mile march that began at First Step Child Care Center and ended at the Bible Way Ministry Baptist.
+The King birthday celebration kicked off with a less than a mile march that began at First Step Child Care Center and ended at the Bible Way Ministry Baptist.

-The march of over 60 people included residents from the local community, members of the Five Hills pageant along with other members from local organizations.
+The march of more than 60 people included residents from the local community, members of the Five Hills pageant and with members from local organizations.

-Seffrood died after a battle with cancer Dec.
-28. His wife, Rita Seffrood, was presented with a plaque for her husband’s longtime dedication to Copperas Cove.
+Seffrood died Dec.
+28 after a battle with cancer.
+His wife, Rita Seffrood, was presented with a plaque in recognition of her husband’s longtime dedication to Copperas Cove.

-This year the annual commemoration committee awarded five area youth with scholarships to assist in the pursuant of their academic goals.
+This year, the commemoration committee awarded five area youth with scholarships to assist in the pursuant of their academic goals.

-The 2019 scholarship recipients include George Crump from Killeen High School, and Ashley Wilson, Luke Avritt, Nazhoni Wyss, and Alexis Grasso from Copperas Cove High School.
+The 2019 scholarship recipients are George Crump of Killeen High School, and Ashley Wilson, Luke Avritt, Nazhoni Wyss, and Alexis Grasso all of Copperas Cove High School.

-Burns implored those in attendance that it is important for the message to rooted in God’s words.
+Burns told those in attendance that it is important for the message to rooted in God’s words.

-“It doesn’t matter where you are coming from folks, it’s where you’re headin,” Burn said to the scholarship winners and those in attendance at event.
+“It doesn’t matter where you are coming from folks, it’s where you’re headin’,” Burn said.

 (0) comments